CLICK HERE FOR SHIPPING & DELIVERY INFO

 2. Essential oil bliss

 Essential oils are not only incredibly calming and grounding, they also have the ability to soothe cramps, promote circulation and reduce pain you may experience around your period.
 Use a carrier oil such as jojoba, hemp or almond oil and add a few drops of peppermint, lavender, clary sage, chamomile and/or cinnamon.
-My favourite is peppermint oil as it is so versatile in its ability to boost energy, relieve headaches along with inflammation which come along with “that time of the month”.
+My favourite is peppermint oil as it is so versatile in its ability to boost energy, relieve headaches along with inflammation which come along with your period.

 3. Reach for a hot water bottle